Sage has been celebrating the Wheel of the Year for 25+ years, and being a holiday junkie, she just can't get enough of the sabbats!

-Beltane has an extremely potent energy that is best served in acts of constructive magic.
+Beltane has extremely potent energy that best serves acts of constructive magic.
 Take advantage of it and plan to cast a spell for Beltane!
-It’s a great time for spells involving love, sex, romance, fertility, relationships, crops and gardening, protecting your property or interests, creativity, wealth and prosperity.
+It’s an excellent time for spells involving love, sex, romance, fertility, relationships, crops and gardening, protecting your property or interests, creativity, wealth, and prosperity.

 Some great methods for Beltane magic include candle magic or magic that involves weaving.
 Just think of it as weaving your hopes and dreams with your own hands.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.